Q&A on membership

 Political parties and organisations shall have legal personality and need to be politically active at state, national or regional level.

 Individual members must hold an elected office and shall not be a member of an EFA member party or organisation.

 Which is the procedure for political parties and organisations to apply for membership?

-The political program of the applicant;
+The current political program of the applicant;

 A list of elected representatives, if any;

-A copy of the results of the most recent elections in which the party or organisation has taken part;
+The results of the most recent elections in which the party or organisation has taken part;

 Which is the procedure for elected individuals to apply for membership?

 The candidate shall address a written request for membership to the Bureau, stating the reasons for its application and declaring to not be a member of any other European political party.

 Who will assess the membership requests?